 Pro Bono.
 Mr. Lowenthal has represented numerous clients pro bono publico, primarily in connection with the unique problems of the homeless.

 Mr. Lowenthal is a frequent lecturer, primarily on developments in securities litigation and complex civil procedure, and regularly publishes articles on these subjects, including in The Cornell Law Review

 , The George Washington Law Review

 and The Harvard Law School Forum on Corporate Governance and Financial Regulation

 .
 He is also the author of treatise chapters on New York Jurisdiction (West 2013) and Securities Class Actions (LexisNexis 2014).

 Mr. Lowenthal joined the firm in 1981 and became a partner in 1990.
 He received a J.D. degree, cum laude

 .
 He served as law clerk to the Honorable Edward Weinfeld of the U.S. District Court for the Southern District of New York.

 Mr. Lowenthal is a member of the Bar in New York and is admitted to practice before the U.S. Supreme Court, the U.S. District Court for the Southern and Eastern Districts of New York, and the Eastern District of Wisconsin, as well as the U.S. Court of Appeals for the Second, Ninth and Eleventh Circuits.
-He is the Chairman of the Board of Directors of the Urban Justice Center, a member of the Executive Committee of the Bar Association of the City of New York, a former chair of the Association’s Committee on Securities Litigation (2007-2010), and a member of the American Law Institute.
+He is the Chairman of the Board of Directors of the Urban Justice Center, a member of the Executive Committee of the Bar Association of the City of New York, a former chair of the Association’s Committee on Securities Litigation, and a member of the American Law Institute.
 Mr. Lowenthal is also a former member of the Committee on Professional Ethics of the New York State Bar Association.